 Sure, it might work wonders but what happens in those off chances (and there’ll be lots of those off chances) that it actually doesn’t work for someone?

-Those in this scenario, where the “magic pill” doesn’t work, are left not understanding WHY this isn’t working for them, and they automatically assume that there’s something wrong with them.
+Those in this scenario, where the “magic pill” doesn’t work, are left not understanding WHY this isn’t working for them, and they automatically assume there’s something wrong with them.

-Secondly, this gives the power to the person delivering the promise and never gives the client a chance to *understand* the process, so that they can be powerful medicine for themselves.
+Secondly, this gives the power to the person delivering the promise and never gives the client a chance to understand the process, so they can be powerful medicine for themselves.

 For me I guess I’m in the camp of:

-So, why wouldn’t you want to know how those insides tick?
+Why wouldn’t you want to know how those insides tick?
 Why wouldn’t you want to start taking the matters of your health and long-term well-being into your own hands?

 My Bottom Line:

-When you can actually learn the intricacies of your own biology and how you respond to stress and how stress has affected you in the past, you can begin to re-route the toxic reactions to this stress in a much more intelligent way.
+When you actually learn the intricacies of your own biology and how you respond to stress and how stress has affected you in the past, you can begin to re-route the toxic reactions to this stress in a much more intelligent way.

 When you get more biological knowledge on board you can begin to dampen and even eliminate unnecessary stress toxicity which means two things:

-A decrease in an overall “pressure” throughout the body and its organs and vessels, mainly because there’s less adrenaline being pumped out of the adrenal glands.
-(Remember that river analogy at the start of this article – of the riverbeds being worn down from constant flow of water?
+A decrease in an overall ‘pressure’ throughout the body and its organs and vessels, mainly because there’s less adrenaline being pumped out of the adrenal glands.
+(Remember that river analogy at the start of this article?
+Of the riverbeds being worn down from constant flow of water?
 Now that raging river can start to flow more gently.)